Aaron Tveit: 2012–2017: Focus on screen acting

-Grease and BrainDead

 Following the end of Graceland, Tveit was cast in a variety of other television and film productions.
 In 2016, Tveit appeared as Danny Zuko in a live version of Grease that aired on Fox on January 31.
 He is featured on the soundtrack for Grease Live.
 He returned to the MCC Theater Miscast Gala in April 2016.
 Tveit then starred in the baseball themed movie Undrafted which was released on July 15.
 His next film Better Off Single was released in theaters and on demand on October 7.

 In October 2015, it was announced that Tveit would star in CBS's summer series BrainDead, which premiered on June 13, 2016.
 Following the cancellation of BrainDead after one season on October 17, 2016, Tveit had time to perform more concerts in 2017 and more screen roles including a reprisal of his role from The Good Wife on an episode of The Good Fight and a starring role in the independent film Created Equal which held screenings in early 2018.
 Tveit returned to Barrington Stage Company for their production of Company in the role of Bobby, running from August 10 to September 10, 2017.
 He next had a role in the Patricia Clarkson-starring crime thriller Out of Blue, which premiered at the 2018 Toronto International Film Festival.